eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/RFKO MD8923 Week 44.md

 At 18:13 XSEC23 intensity.
 I've added the gain saving to the XSEC python script gain 0.041 no beam gain 0.0415 little beam
+You get a nicer spill if you don't overshoot the resonance (0.32 to 0.3333 instead of going to 0.34) Started 10 points at 18:29:39 for statistics